 Fire is a very important issue, as timber is a structural material with a "non-zero" reaction to fire (D-s2, d0 as per UNI EN 13986).
 Its behavior under fire load is predictable, but it requires specific structural knowledge ti mitigate failure in the key zones.

 The structural analysis must consider all these aspects and have, as a final result, the sizing of the structural elements and their connections.

 The life-safety of the building occupants is a priority and should not be compromised for any reason.
-The experience Ergodomus has gained in 13 years, designing over 300 buildings, goes far beyond the clinical numbers generated by FEM software and allows us to deliver on all the critical design parameters such as earthquake, wind and fire.
+The experience Ergodomus has gained in almost 15 years, designing over 300 buildings, goes far beyond the clinical numbers generated by FEM software and allows us to deliver on all the critical design parameters such as earthquake, wind and fire.
 The constant search for perfection and innovation, at all costs, has pushed Ergodomus to develop inhouse calculation methods that allow analysis of even the the most complex situations.
 This is underpinned with the knowledge of global safety coefficients.